steelmananything/steelmananything/_topics/introduction.md

 ## Problems with steelmanning

-### Ironmanning: Strawmanning as steelmanning
+### Tinmanning: Strawmanning as steelmanning

-Ironmanning is a fallacy when someone declares that they're [steelmanning](#what-is-steelmanning) but they're actually [strawmanning](#what-is-steelmanning).
+Tinmanning is a fallacy when someone declares that they're [steelmanning](#what-is-steelmanning) but they're actually strawmanning.

-Steel is an alloy of [iron and carbon or other materials][Hosford, 2012], but pure and wrought iron are relatively [soft, formable, and brittle][Hosford, 2012] despite being metals, so ironmanning is meant to convey that the argument superficially looks like a steelman (it's metal) but it's actually weak like a strawman (pure or wrought iron are soft or brittle).
+Tin is a relatively soft metal compared to steel, so tinmanning is meant to convey that the argument superficially looks like a steelman (it's metal) but it's actually weak like a strawman (a soft metal).

-This term is a bit ambiguous because many people imagine strength when they think of iron: The Iron Age, iron clad, iron curtain, pumping iron, the Iron Man comic character, and so on.
-This is because the colloquial use of the word "iron" after about 200 BCE [refers][Hosford, 2012] to iron ore heated and remelted with charcoal and oxygen to make strong alloys with carbon, a precursor to steel, rather then the modern understanding of pure iron (the chemical element _Fe_) or the pre-historic wrought iron.
+This term is a bit ambiguous because iron or steel products are sometimes coated with tin to make them water proof, so tin is sometimes associated with strength.
+Also, the Tin Man in The Wizard of Oz would rust but tin does not rust, suggesting the Tin Man was like a tin-coated iron or steel.
+Nevertheless, tin on its own is relatively soft.

+### Ironmanning: Excessive steelmanning

+Ironmanning is when someone excessively steelmans an unreasonable argument.
+This is a subjective judgment rather than a fallacy.

+Iron is similar in strength to steel (steel is an alloy of iron and carbon or other materials), so ironmanning is meant to convey a strong argument, although as the converse of strawmanning: Whereas strawmanning makes a reasonable argument unreasonable, an ironman makes an unreasonable argument reasonable.

+### Summarizing the terms

+* Strawmanning: Making a reasonable argument unreasonable.
+* Steelmanning: Making a reasonable argument stronger.
+* Tinmanning: Saying one is steelmanning but actually strawmanning.
+* Ironmanning: Making an unreasonable argument reasonable.

 ### Steelmanning may be condescending, harmful, and/or arrogant